Round

 What is a bridge round?

 A bridge round is a financing between two priced rounds, usually structured as a SAFE or convertible note that converts at the next round.
-Bridges typically signal that the company has not hit the milestones expected for a clean priced round.
-Carta data shows bridge rounds at Series B clear at higher pre-money valuations than primary Series B rounds but with worse terms.
+Bridges typically signal that the company has not hit the milestones expected for a clean priced round, and often clear at headline pre-money valuations close to the prior round but with structurally tougher terms (caps, discounts, MFN provisions).

 What is a down round?

 A down round prices the company below its previous round.
 Down rounds trigger anti-dilution adjustments for prior preferred holders, dilute common shareholders disproportionately, and often include pay-to-play provisions.
-Cooley reported pay-to-play frequency reached 10.1% in Q2 2025, largely tied to down rounds at Series B and later.
+Pay-to-play frequency rises sharply in tighter funding environments, particularly at Series B and later.